e-clearing-net/OCHP/OCHP.md

  * MDM sends GetCDRs.req PDU.
  * CHS responds with a GetCDRs.conf PDU.
- * MDM confirms or declines single CDRs with ConfirmCDRs.req
+ * MDM confirms or declines individual CDRs by sending ConfirmCDRs.req PDU.
  * CHS responds with a ConfirmCDRs.conf PDU.

+Furthermore, the CMS may download declined CDRs and attempt to fix any issues there were by re-uploading the CDRs as "revised" or to finally reject them (forego payment) by setting their status to "rejected".

+ * CMS may send the CheckCDRs.req PDU.
+ * CHS responds with CheckCDRs.conf PDU according to the status provided in the request.
+ * CMS may revise CDRs by sending AddCDRs.req PDU.
+ * CHS responds with an AddCDRs.conf PDU.
+ * CMS may reject individual CDRs by sending AddCDRs.req PDU.
+ * CHS responds with a AddCDRs.conf PDU.

 ##### Implementation
-All CDRs stay in the download queue until their successful download was confirmed by a call to ConfirmCDRs.req.
-Declined CDRs may be handled in a separate negotiation process as described before.
+All CDRs stay in the download queue (GetCDRs without explicitly stating the status) until their successful download was confirmed by a call to ConfirmCDRs.req.
+Declined CDRs may be handled in a separate process as described above.

+**Note:** all CDR-IDs uploaded by OCHP 1.4 will now contain the CPO-ID for the first five characters and will thus be treated as unique across the entire eCHS.
+CDRs uploaded via OCHP 1.3 are only EVSE-unique, however, and do not necessarily contain the CPO-ID as the first five characters.